 Modern architecture of tertiary buildings includes employing state of the art materials to optimise energy efficiency.
-The usage of thermo-isolated windows brought along the reduction of signal transmissibility and in the end the difficulty of users inside to have enough reception for phone calls and other smart phone usages.
-Costly solutions of signal repetitions inside de buildings were put in place.
+The usage of thermo-isolated windows brought along the reduction of signal transmissibility and in the end the difficulty of users inside to have enough reception for phone calls and other smartphone usages.
+Costly solutions of signal repetitions inside the buildings were put in place.

-Based on their research on frequency selective surface (FSS), the Grenoble laboratory on radiofrequency IMEP LAHT has developed a solution to increase the transmissibility of signals. through thermo-isolated windows.
-Its consists printing conductive cell units onto removable plastic films (intelligent plastics).
-This solutions is not sensitive to the angle of incidence nor to polarisation.
-The films are destined to be simply put on the window and stick due to the adhesive power of the plastic film.
-They allow to increase at least about 10dB at the desired frequencies.
+Based on their research on frequency selective surface (FSS), the Grenoble laboratory on radiofrequency IMEP LAHC has developed a solution to increase the transmissibility of signals through thermo-isolated windows.
+Its consists in printing conductive cell units onto removable plastic films (intelligent plastics).
+This solutions is not sensitive to the angle of incidence nor to the polarisation.
+The films are destined to be simply put on the window; they will be stuck up by the adhesive power of the plastic film.
+They allow to increase the signal by about 15dB at the desired frequencies.

-Demonstrating films for specific frequencies, combinations or wide band are available for testing.
+Demonstrating films for specific frequencies, combinations of wide band are available for testing.
 Different printing technologies and inks used show different grades of transparency.
-The augmentation of 10dB has been validated and current works optimise the cell unit to obtain 15dB.
+The augmentation of 15dB has been validated and current works optimise the cell unit to obtain 15dB.
 Further printing trials are planned to further optimise transparency.

 WinApps proposes a solution increasing the transmissibility of signals through thermo isolated glass.